MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 4. You can also remove sensitivity labels by choosing the **Remove sensitivity label** option.

-For more information about how Defender for Cloud Apps and Microsoft Information Protection work together, see [Automatically apply Microsoft Information Protection sensitivity labels](use-case-information-protection.md).
+For more information about how Defender for Cloud Apps and Microsoft Purview Information Protection work together, see [Automatically apply sensitivity labels from Microsoft Purview Information Protection](use-case-information-protection.md).

 ### Automatically label files